ctdesign/gov-design-systems-list/README.md

 # Gov Design Systems
-A list of design systems and design resources that gov departments have created
+A list of design systems and design resources that gov departments have created.
+I'm more focussed on design guidance, rather than front end developer code resources but there is some cross over (there's a great list by @nickcolley you should check out for that https://github.com/nickcolley/awesome-govuk-frontend)

 ## UK
 ### Government Digital Service